 By collecting and analyzing demographic information from carefully-conceived experiments on dominant focal species, I have been able to make mechanistic inferences about population-, community- and landscape-level dynamics.
 This approach lends itself to investigations that are simultaneously fundamental and applied in nature.
 In this way, important implications for conservation and/or restoration can proceed naturally from the very same research that seeks to understand evolutionary strategies and other curiosities of natural selection.

-Click below for more details about my research on:
+Click below or at left for more details about my research on: